 - new ballot

-- voters now have the option to rank up to three candidates (learn more)
+- voters had the option to rank up to three candidates (learn more)

-- winner needs to receive 50% plus one vote
+- winner needed to receive 50% plus one vote

 - the way we count the votes (learn more)